EGR-314-Team-204/solarsignal.github.io/index.md

 Moving forward, we will conduct thorough research into more compatible components and rigorously test them together before finalizing Version 2.0 of our project.
 This comprehensive approach will ensure a seamlessly integrated system in our next MPLab project iteration, achieving greater reliability and functionality.

+The code used for the working parts of our project can be found [here.](/appendixDSoftwareImplementation.md)

 [Back to top](#table-of-contents)

 <br>